flenniken/collections/readme.md

 [![icon](docs/rounded-icon.png)](#)

-Collections is a progressive web app for viewing a curated collections of photos on an iphone.
+You use Collections to privately share your photos with your friends and family on an iphone.
 It runs in a browser but looks a lot like a native app.

-Each collection contains the best photos of a photo shoot with a description about each one.
+Each collection contains photos related to a single topic, place, or event, with a description about each one.
 Having associated text and good photos is intended to make the collection more meaningful and long lasting.

 You navigate and view collections on three types of pages, the index page, the thumbnails page, and the image page.